paireks/T-Rex/Manual/Manual for T-Rex.md

 **Important note:** From T-Rex 0.2.0 IFC export is always treating the model as it is in **millimeters**.

 **Important note 2:** From T-Rex 0.3.0 there is dotbim export.
 Dotbim requires geometries exported in **meters**.
-Scale factor in dotbim component can help you to scale your geometries exported to .bim.
+Scale factor in dotbim component can help you to scale your geometries exported to .bim, so you can still model in **millimeters and later use scale factor**.

 ### Tolerances